ozzieba/aider/prompt_patterns.md

 > /ask declarative pipeline sounds good, but ideally it would be directly reusable as a Pipeline object...
 How do we facilitate that?
 Can we eg make Pipeline.and_then build a new subclass of Pipeline?

 > I don't get it, what's the problem with just having slipsheet_if_needed return tge Conditional pipdline (without extra explicit classes)?

+> /ask please generate a thorough PR code review of this code (let me know if you need access to any files you don't have); see any architectural issues?
+Inconsistencies? is there any cleanup we need to do, eg stale comments, unused code?

+> /ask ok, now let's talk about the cleanup method; let's make it work on pipelines by recursively cleaning up intermediate outputs

+> /ask what do we need to do to get rspec to exit with 0 if there are pending tests but no failing tests?

 ### 5. Iterative Refinement & Clarification